-- 1. The Town of Concord will retain a quiet, rural atmosphere. - 2.
+- 1. The Town of Concord will retain a guiet, rural atmosphere. - 2.
 The Town will consist mainly of agricultural lands and productive farmland with limited residential development. - 3.
 Our rural community will continue to be characterized by low housing and population densities. - 4.
 The rural character of the Town will be defined by the continued presence of older houses and structures so important to the rural atmosphere and cultural heritage of the Town. - 5.
 Town taxes and expenditures will remain reasonable and affordable.

-- 1. The Town will limit the creation of new housing units and new road infrastructure in order to maintain rural character, limit population growth, and limit demand for more public services and expenses that could raise property taxes. - The Town of Concord will support Jefferson County's current zoning ordinance in the ways that it serves to limit development on productive farmland and outside urban service areas.
-The Town may choose to adopt ordinances addressing specific impacts of development not addressed by the County plans and zoning. - 3.
-The Town of Concord will maintain procedures that are more restrictive than Jefferson County in agricultural preservation areas in order to accomplish the goals of preserving the rural character of the Town and preserving agricultural land.
-More specifically, the Town will permit no more than 2 lot splits for new single-family residences on non-prime farmland (even though the County allows 3) and will follow the County's policy on prime farmland (2 splits from parcels greater than 50 acres, and 1 split from parcels 50 acres or less).
+- 1. The Town will limit the creation of new housing units and new road infrastructure in or-der to maintain rural character, limit population growth, and limit demand for more public services and expenses that could raise property taxes. - 2.
+While the Town of Concord will support Jefferson County's current zoning ordinance as it serves to limit new residential development on productive farmland and outside urban service areas, the Town may choose to adopt ordinances that are more restrictive than the County's. - 3.
+The Town of Concord will maintain procedures that are more restrictive than Jefferson County in agricultural preservation areas in order to accomplish the goals of preserving the rural

-- 4. The Town will prohibit the construction or expansion of small-lot and attached-unit housing formats that require public sanitary sewer or private shared septic systems (sometimes known as "community septic systems". - 5.
+- character of the Town and preserving agricultural land.
+More specifically, the Town will permit no more than 2 lot splits for new single-family residences on non-prime farmland and will follow the County's policy on prime farmland (2 splits from parcels greater than 50 acres, and 1 split from parcels 50 acres or less). - 4.
+The Town will prohibit the construction of multi-unit housing and high-density housing and will support those planning principles outlined in the 2021 Jefferson County Agri-cultural Preservation and Land Use Plan which discourage the development of higher-density housing outside areas served by public sanitary sewer service and a public water supply.
+The Town will also not support the approval of housing development that re-quires the use of private, shared wastewater treatment systems (also sometimes known as "community septic systems"). - 5.
 The Town of Concord will continue its reliance on nearby municipalities to supplement the range of housing opportunities available to local residents, including higher-density formats that require public sewer and water service. - 6.
 The Town will encourage the preservation of the Town's older houses and structures, in consideration of the role these structures play as part of the character, heritage and affordability of the Town of Concord. - 7.
 The Town will limit new residential housing development to sites that have access to existing road infrastructure so as to limit the creation of new roadways. - 8.
 The Town will not support the creation of additional rural subdivisions beyond those areas already designated as rural subdivisions in this plan (see Chapter 10). - 9.
-The Town will continue to rely upon state and federal programs to meet the needs of residents struggling to afford their housing, including the costs of critical maintenance.
-As feasible the Town will help to promote the availability of such programs.
+The Town will not provide locally- funded housing assistance but will follow the policy of depending on other government bodies, such as Jefferson County, the State of Wisconsin, and the Federal Government, to provide these services.
+Like most rural towns in Wisconsin, Concord has not allocated resources for housing subsidies, or the provision or rehabilitation of housing stock, in the past and does not anticipate doing so during the time frame covered by this plan.